Podocarpus totara: Taxonomy

 Podocarpus totara var. waihoensis, also known as the Westland tōtara, is a variety found in the West Coast Region of the South Island, approximately south from the Waiho River.
 The variety is not recognised by some authors, and it may potentially be a hybrid of Podocarpus totara and Podocarpus acutifolius.
+Plants of the World Online considers var. waihoensis a synonym of P. totara.

 Etymology

 Its Māori name comes from the Proto-Polynesian word *tootara (related to the word tara lit. 'thorn') which when passed down to descendant languages refer to spiny creatures, especially the porcupinefish (Diodon hystrix) due to its spiky leaves.
 The species epithet totara comes from the Māori language name.
 The spelling "totara" without the tohutō is also common in English.

 Distribution and habitat

 Podocarpus totara is found in both the North Island and the South Island, growing in both lowland, montane and lower subalpine habitats, at elevations of up to 600 m It is rarely found on Stewart Island / Rakiura.
 Tōtara is commonly found in lowland areas where the soil is fertile and well drained.

 Tōtara is often found regenerating on farmland, as it is not eaten by livestock.
 Tōtara is so commonly found on Northland farms that some farmers consider the tree to be a weed.